Kiryonn/Kiryonn/README.md

 Hello!
 Online I am refered to as "Kiryonn".
-I Just started my 2nd game dev master year.<br>
+I Just started my 2nd master year of game dev.<br>
-Here is a list of things i worked with (sorted alphabetically):
+Here is a list of things i worked on/with:
 - [Projects](#projects)
 - [Languages](#languages)
 - [IDEs](#ides)